taroooyan/bg-wiki/Parts-and-accessories.md

 •	**Pocket AVR Programmer** for technical users to program the Nano firmware.
 See the  [“Setup System on Mac OS X”](https://github.com/Safecast/SafecastBGeigie “Setup System on Mac OS X”) on the [[bGeigie README.md|https://github.com/Safecast/SafecastBGeigie]].

+* **[[BoPET (Mylar) film|http://en.wikipedia.org/wiki/BoPET]] and/or cut-away case for beta/gamma window**: As the plastic case blocks alpha- beta- particle radiation, a hole can be cut in a plastic case for a custom alpha-, beta-window.
+A BoPET (Mylar) film is strong enough to provide wind protection and thin enough to be allow for alpha- and beta-radiation measurement.
+Optionally the Nano can be fitted with a beta/gamma only window, which is less fragile. [??]
+[There is a Safecast video of cut-open case with what looks like aluminum foil taped over it.
+[URL??].
+This custom nano hangs in the same place on the car’s side window, with the thin film covered a/b window facing out [??] to measure airborne radioactive particles while driving.]
+The mylar a/b window is only useful where there are sufficient airborne particles.

-**EXTRAS, POSSIBLE OPTIONS ?
-GPS antenna option ? additional environmental sensors on the BZee socket (instead of the BLEBee), i.e. noise level; air quality chemistry; meterologic barometry, humidity, temperature, etc. ?
+**EXTRAS, Mentioned POSSIBLE OPTIONS ?

+* GPS antenna option ?
+* additional environmental sensors on the BZee socket (instead of the BLEBee), i.e. noise level; air quality chemistry; meterologic barometry, humidity, temperature, etc. ?
 Safecast has experimented with various uses and formats of the bGeigie series. (i.e. underwater, helicopter drone born, long-life stationary).
 Consult the devices group about your possible customization -- modular XBee socket, specialized data log formats, programming etc

 Reportedly all Nano parts are separately available from suppliers.